The Best Trail Running Shoes for Men in 2018

 Asics GT-2000 6 Trail

-With gel cushioning systems, Asics’ GT-2000 6 Trail aims for both comfort and performance.
+With gel cushioning, Asics’ GT-2000 6 Trail aims for both comfort and performance.
 The cushioning helps absorb impact but also supports movement through each gait cycle.
 At the midsole, Flytefoam uses “organic super fibers” to maintain responsiveness as you move combined with a lightweight design.

 Supportive and forgiving foam helps cushion both neutral positioning and overpronation of the feet, accommodating normal to low arches and runners with flat feet.
 And although the cushioning is substantial, it’s sturdy and reactive rather than plush and squishy.

 Between the high-density foam midsole and the gel cushioning system, there’s little opportunity for blistering or rubbing.
 Plus, high-abrasion rubber outsoles add durability on the exterior of the GT-2000 6 Trail running shoes.
 Still, the overall focus is on responsiveness and comfort, making these a good option for runners who need stability and versatility in their running shoes.

 - Effectively supports neutral and over-pronation